libops/docs/docs/development/index.md

 Your site's public URL, libops CLI commands ran against your site, and uploading code to an environment using SFTP, are all managed by [libops.yml](./yml.md)

-A quick way to configure your working machine to properly authenticate to your LibOps site is by running this command:
+A quick way to configure your working machine to properly authenticate to your libops site is by running this command:

 ```
 cd /path/to/libops/sites